Wednesday, October 8, 2025

 The Best of Lagos: Food Edition

-This year for my birthday, I treated myself to an extended stay in Lagos, past the typical departure period of the average 'IJGB' that spends time in Nigeria's capital for the holidays (appaz, if you're not from Lagos you can't call yourself an IJGB, but for all intents and purposes, here we are).
+This year for my birthday, I decided to extend my stay in Lagos, past the typical departure period of the average 'IJGB' that spends time in Nigeria's most populous city and economic epicenter for the holidays (apparently , if you're not from Lagos you can't call yourself an IJGB, but for all intents and purposes, here we are).
 Anyway, I stayed in Lagos, Nigeria till around February 8th , essentially meaning that I spent all of January and first week of February in one of my favorite cities, and got to slowly try many great food spots along the way (thanks to the exchange rate that was very much in my favor up until a few days before my departure, my pockets did not feel it as much even as the price points of the restaurants visited have risen).

 I really enjoy slow travel and take every opportunity to do so when I can.